nodejs/node/GOVERNANCE.md

 Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
-These individuals are identified by the CTC and their addition as Collaborators is discussed during the weekly CTC meeting.
+These individuals are identified by the CTC and their addition as Collaborators are discussed during the weekly CTC meeting.

 _Note:_ If you make a significant contribution and are not considered for commit-access, log an issue or contact a CTC member directly and it